-Two words, with two letters difference: among and amongst.
-But is there really a difference between them?
+Two words, with two letters' difference: "among" and "amongst."
+But is there really a difference between them in meaning and usage?

-Now, you still might be wondering – are there any situations where amongst is preferable to among?
-Generally speaking, it’s really a matter of preference which word you use.
-One particular use case for amongst would be writing historical fiction.
-Given the word’s popularity during the Middle Ages, it may feel more at home when spoken by a character using other more traditional lingo.
+Generally speaking, it’s a matter of preference, but one particular use case for "amongst" would be in writing historical fiction.
+Given the word’s popularity during the Middle Ages, it may feel more at home when spoken by a character using other traditional lingo.

 An International Audience

-Among is the preferred choice when writing for an American audience, or for daily content such as news articles, reports or business communication.
+"Amongst" is more popular in England, Canada, and Australia.
+While Americans will understand "amongst," it sounds out of place and old-fashioned within the American dialect.
+"Among" is the preferred choice when writing for an American audience, or for daily content such as news articles, reports, or business communication.

 What About "Between"?